SOC 2 Compliance: Proven Protection for Your Data

 OFAC and Anti-Money Laundering (AML) Controls

-- Are by or on behalf of a blocked individual or entity
+- Transactions by or for a blocked person

 RebateFirm uses specialized compliance software in order to help reduce both OFAC and AML risks to block and notify clients of suspicious transactions.